 Remove the stigma.

 God calls us into lives of meaning and purpose and joy.
 There is hope in knowing that God has a plan for you and you are not alone.
-Click for hope.
+Click for the HOPE video and audio library.

 We pray that you will find what you need here — the friendship, the love, the removal of stigma, the practical help, the hope that you need.